wu-hongjun/AnimKit/README.md

 #### Let me know if your studio or project needs a hand :)

 ## Demo
-* Watch the demo video to get started.
+* Watch the full demo video to learn about all the features of AnimKit!

 <a href="https://youtu.be/qPK8xrhlN6Q" rel="AnimKit" width="100">![Foo](https://github.com/Errrneist/AnimKit/blob/master/IMG/animkit_demo_video_thumbnail.png)</a>